sqonk/phext-datakit/docs/api/DataFrame.md

 Create a bar chart styled in the fashion of a histogram.

 - **$options** is an array containing the following:
-	- columns:      array of column names to use (1 or more)
+	- columns: Array of column names to use (1 or more)
-	- bins:         number of bins to use for the histogram.
+	- bins: Number of bins to use for the histogram.
 Defaults to 10.
-	- cumulative:   create a stacked histogram showing the accumulative scale along with the main.
+	- cumulative: Create a stacked histogram showing the accumulative scale along with the main.
 Defaults to `FALSE`.
-	- title:        displayed title of the histogram.
+	- title: Displayed title of the histogram.
-	- low:          low range bins filter.
+	- low: Low range bins filter.
 Defaults to `NULL`.
-	- high:         high range bins filter.
+	- high: High range bins filter.
 Defaults to `NULL`.

 **Returns:**  A BulkPlot object containing the plots to be rendered.